Tomoko Isshiki Piano Studio

 What kind of teacher are you looking for?

-Through many years of teaching and raising two children of my own, I am always thinking about what kind of approach is suitable for each student.
-Generally, I maintain a friendly atomosphere and use positive words to praise and motivate them.
-In their notebook, I write down easy instructions on how to practice at home.
-Many parents sit in the lesson so they know the children's progress.
+With many years of teaching experience and raising two children of my own, I focus on finding the approach that best suits each student.
+I maintain a friendly atmosphere and use positive language to praise and motivate.
+In each lesson, I write clear, simple instructions in the student’s notebook so they know exactly how to practice at home.
+Many parents attend lessons to stay connected with their child’s progress.

-Performing is a vital part of students' improvement.
-We have more than 2 student recitals per year at the Zen Music Institute in Edgewater NJ, and the Nicholas Roerich Museum in Manhattan in collaboration with the Russian Heritage Foundation.
-I also encourage students to participate in competitions such as the Crescendo Competion, the American Fine Arts Festival, and the Golden Key Music Festival for an opportunity to perform at Carnegie Hall or other halls in Manhattan.
-Students learn to work hard, perform under pressure, and really improve beyond the levels they had imagined.
+Performing is a vital part of musical growth.
+We hold more than two student recitals per year at the Forte Piano Music Company in Paramus, NJ.
+I also encourage students to participate in competitions such as the Crescendo International Music Competition, Little Mozart Competition, and Elite International Music Competition, with opportunities to perform at Carnegie Hall, Merkin Hall, or other venues in Manhattan.
+Through performing, students learn to work hard, play under pressure, and achieve more than they ever imagined.

 For inquiries, please go to Contact page.